Introduce your children to your working life! Check out these Bring Your Child to Work Day activities and ideas for a successful event.

 A few months ago, my work hosted Bring Your Child to Work Day.
 And the event was a success according to the most important people involved: the kids!

 “This was the best day of my life!”

 This was the first year my eldest was finally old enough to come—enough reason for me to join the planning committee.

-Bring Your Kids to Work Day activities and action plan
+Bring Your Child to Work Day activities and ideas

 And I learned a lot.
-From activities to best practices, here’s everything you need to host Bring Your Kids to Work Day:
+From activities to best practices, here’s everything you need to host Bring Your Child to Work Day:

 1. Get your planning committee together now